kyu36003-source/CreativeMarket/README.md

 ## Why BNB Chain?

-**Because everything needs to be on-chain and free:**
+**Because x402 gasless only works economically on BNB Chain:**

 Trader reputation?
 On BNB Chain contracts.
 Market outcomes?
 On BNB Chain, verified.
 Your trading history?
 On BNB Chain, immutable.
 Gas fees?
-Free thanks to x402 on BNB Chain.
+0 thanks to x402 protocol.

-On Ethereum, gasless would cost $5+ per transaction to subsidize.
-On BNB Chain with $0.10 gas, we can actually make it free.
-That's why we're BNB exclusive.
+On Ethereum, facilitators would pay $5+ per transaction.
+Economics don't work.
+On BNB Chain with $0.10 gas, x402 facilitators can subsidize it profitably with 0.5% fee.
+That's why we're BNB exclusive - x402 gasless is only viable here.

 ---